Wisconsin School of Business: Degree programs

+Academic centers

 The Arthur Andersen Center was established in February 1992 through an endowment from partners, staff, and retired partners of Arthur Andersen, and additional support from the Arthur Andersen Foundation.
 Programs supported by the center include the Integrated Master of Accountancy (IMAcc), Graduate Master of Accountancy (GMAcc), and PhD in accounting.

-Bolz Center for Arts Administration

-The Bolz Center for Arts Administration supports the oldest and longest running graduate program in arts administration in the world.
+The Bolz Center for Arts Administration supports the oldest and longest-running graduate program in arts administration in the world.
 The center was founded in 1993 with support from a gift by the Eugenie Mayer Bolz Family Foundation.

-Center for Brand and Product Management

-The Center for Brand and Product Management (CBPM) supports students, alumni, and the marketing industry through training in brand management and offers an MBA specialization in Brand and Product Management.

-Erdman Center for Operations and Technology Management

-The Erdman Center supports full-time MBA students in the specialization of operations and technology management, and also provides Yellow Belt and Green Belt training in Six Sigma.
+The Erdman Center supports full-time MBA students in the specialization of operations and technology management and also provides Yellow Belt and Green Belt training in Six Sigma.
 Originally called the Erdman Center for Manufacturing and Technology Management, the center was officially renamed in 2004.

-Grainger Center for Supply Chain Management

 At its founding in 1991, the Grainger Center was the nation's first endowed, specialized program in supply chain management.
 Supported programs include undergraduate and graduate degrees in supply chain management, as well as an MBA specialization in supply chain management, which was ranked as a top-ten supply chain graduate program by Gartner in 2018.
 In the 2020-21 academic year, the program began offering the new undergraduate major in supply chain management.

-Hawk Center for Investment Analysis

-The Stephen L. Hawk Center for Investment Analysis supports graduate and undergraduate investment education, including serving as the home of the Applied Security Analysis Program (ASAP), where students manage in excess of $20 million in portfolios of equity, investment grade, high yield and Treasury bonds.
+The Stephen L. Hawk Center for Investment Analysis supports graduate and undergraduate investment education, including serving as the home of the Applied Security Analysis Program (ASAP), where students manage in excess of $20 million in portfolios of equity, investment grade, high yield, and treasury bonds.

-James A. Graaskamp Center for Real Estate

 Under the instruction of economist Richard T. Ely, the University of Wisconsin established the Institute for Research in Land Economics in 1920, and in 1971, the institute became the Center for Real Estate.
 In 2007, the center was officially renamed for James A. Graaskamp, a former professor and department chairman of real estate at the university.
 The center supports graduate and undergraduate education in real estate.
 In 2020, the real estate program at the university was ranked the second-best real estate program in the US, and the first among public universities.